 Forage Club

 Intrinsic to foraging is the practice of wild tending.
 This is the root of our human experience and is the purpose that many are lacking.
-Taking care of the garden of nature returns us to our fundamental humanness.
+Taking care of nature’s garden returns us to our fundamental humanness.

-If you are a church, school, non-profit, land trust or other community organization interested in learning more about how Forage Club can support your land and mission, please fill out this brief questionnaire below.
+If you are a church, school, non-profit, land trust or other community organization interested in learning more about how Forage Club can support your land and mission, please email healingecosystems@gmail.com

 🍄